Apps

 • TasksWidget

-• DialCalendarTab (single-day column inside the Dial mode)
+• DialCalendarTab (single-day column inside the Dial app)

 Connecting your calendar